dev-academy-programme/orientation---Archived/assignments/README.md

 - GitHub orgs are named after native trees and native birds.
 It contains a number of repositories (repo)
 - A GitHub repo is similar to a digital directory or storage space, where course information is kept
 - Waffler is a visual interface for that GitHub repository
-- You will need to filter out your assignments (see images below)
+- You will need to filter out your assignments (see images below)<br>

 <figure>
   <figcaption>